-Kristi Hedges: First of all I'll say you should do whatever resonates for you because I am a big believer in you can do a couple of these things and it makes an impact and so you don't have to do everything.
-I think there are some real usefulness in doing things that you're excited to do.
-So something.
-You read a book or you hear some of this podcast and you say, you know what, I'm going to do more of that.
+Kristi: First of all, say, you should do whatever resonates for you because I am a big believer in you can do a couple of these things and it makes an impact, and so you don't have to do everything.
+And I think there's some real usefulness in doing things that you are excited to do.
+So you read the book, or you hear some of this podcast and you say, "You know what?
+I'm going to do more of that."
 Great, go do more of that.

-If I were to say in the abstract the things that I think have the most impact right off the bat, the first one is to be present in the moment.
+If I were to say in the abstract the things that I think have the most impact, right off the bat, the first one is to be present in the moment.
+Right?
 Just noticing the level of distraction that you bring into conversations and minimizing that.
-It's better to have a 15-minute conversation that's uninterrupted, that's focused where you can really be there, than an hour of conversation were you're distracted and taking emails and people are popping in your office.
-A lot of people cancel oneto-ones, I hear that a lot.
-Well, they had it.
-Then it went off the schedule.
-They had it and then it went off the schedule.
+It's better to have a 15-minute conversation that's uninterrupted, that's focused, where you can really be there, than an hour conversation where you're distracted and taking emails and people are popping into your office.

+So you know, instead of feeling like...a lot of people cancel oneto-ones, I hear that a lot.
+Well they had it, and then it went off the schedule.
 My advice would be have a shorter meeting but have a real meeting.
 Be present in that moment because that's where inspiration is likely to happen.
 The second thing would be to really listen with intent.
-Shift your listening.
-The easiest way to do that is just to get and stay curious.
-So to have that little voice in the back of your mind saying what else, right?
+So shift your listening.
+The easiest way to do that is to get and stay curious.
+So to have that little voice in the back of your mind saying, "What else?
 What if I'm wrong?
 What else should I know?
-What's going on with this person?
-To ask those questions, it tends to change the conversation and change the dynamic.
-It sort of lay those little breadcrumbs for people to walk away feeling better more than or feeling that dose of inspiration.
+What's going on with this person?"

+And to ask those questions it tends to change the conversation and change the dynamic, and sort of lay those little breadcrumbs for people to walk away feeling better, or more than, or feeling that dose of inspiration.

-Lori Murphy: That goes to, really we're talking about the nonverbals when you are in a face-to-face conversation and you're picking up some of those nonverbals, just acknowledging or maybe asking a question about what you're seeing.
+Lori: And that goes to really when you were talking about the nonverbals in a face to face conversation, and you're picking up on those nonverbals, just acknowledging or maybe asking a question about what you're seeing.

-Kristi Hedges: That's the easiest thing to do.
-I always tell people just say what you notice again without any strings attached.
-I notice when I said that that you smiled.
-What excited you about that?
+Kristi: Absolutely, that's the easiest thing to do.
+I always tell people just sort of say what you notice.
+Again, without any strings attached.
+I noticed that when I said that, that you smiled.
+You know, what excited you about that?
 A couple of simple questions.
-Just noticing and asking a question underneath of it shows a great point.

-The third one is something we talked about quite a bit today, which is just calling out potential and doing it generously.
+Just noticing and asking questions and the use of it.
+This is a great point.
+And the third one is, something we've talk about quite a bit today, which is just calling out potential and doing it generously.
 So you already see it, just say it.
-Sometimes I hear people say, well, I feel if I do that too much it won't be meaningful anymore.
+Sometimes I hear people say, "Well, I feel like if I do that too much it won't be meaningful anymore."
 I've just not seen that happen.
-If we call out a potential honestly, if we call it out with no strings attached, people generally feel good about that.
-That's something that again we can all do.
+If we call out potential honestly, if we call it out with no strings attached, people generally feel good about that.
+And so that is something that we can all do.
 It takes a minute at most.
 It doesn't really take any preparation.
 We're just calling out what we see.
 And of course, back to where we started, anybody can do that.